Ouse Valley Way Marathon and Half Marathon Relay

-Within the old county of Huntingdonshire it is 26 miles long - just crying out for a marathon to be run along it!
+Within the old county of Huntingdonshire it is 26 miles long, pefect for a trail marathon.

 The route is nearly all off road - just a section on road through St Ives and again through St Neots.
 Most of the route is along scenic paths, which take you through nature reserves, pastureland and woods.
 Some paths are tarmac or gravel, most are grassy (and if the rain has been heavy, could be muddy).
 As befitting a route near the Fens, it is flat - the total elevation gain is 264 feet.

 This is the third year this marathon has been run, we plan it to be a small, friendly race - organised by runners for runners.
 There will be plenty of water stations with some added treats available, a bespoke medal and more treats at the finish.

 The Ouse Valley Way Marathon is point to point, starting at Earith and finishing at Eynesbury.
 The Race HQ will be at the finish and transport will be available to the start in Earith.
 For those not getting a lift to the start it is important to consider leaving your car at the finish in St Neots and taking the coach.
 Please be sure you book a seat on the coach at time of entry.